laminlabs/lamindb/docs/architecture.md

 ## Distributed architecture

-Within a single team, collaborators often share a single central database as their source of truth.
+Within a single team, collaborators often share a central database as their source of truth.
 However, across teams and organizations, LaminDB is typically used as a distributed system — databases and storage locations are distributed across different clouds or physical machines, with objects seamlessly shared and transferred between them.
 For example, one team might work in a LaminDB instance on AWS, while another team operating on GCP imports and builds upon those assets.
 Yet another team might run LaminDB entirely on-prem.

-Distributing data across two LaminDB instances is even meaningful on the same machine and in the same cloud: it allows two teams to completely decouple their work, which means they can usually move faster since they don't need to align on schema and naming conventions.
+Distributing data across LaminDB instances is meaningful even on the same machine or on the same cloud: it allows teams to completely decouple their work, enabling them to move faster without aligning on schema and naming conventions.

 Transferring data between LaminDB instances has three noteworthy properties:

-- it's **lineage-aware**: that is, information about the upstream database is stored in the downstream database
+- it's **lineage-aware**: that is, information about the upstream instance is stored in the downstream instance
-- it defaults to **zero-copy**: rather than copying terabytes of data, a downstream database only receives a metadata record; this makes re-using data fast and lightweight
+- it defaults to **zero-copy**: rather than copying terabytes of data, a downstream instance only receives a metadata record; this makes re-using data fast and lightweight
 - it's **idempotent**: a repeated transfer does not duplicate data, making it safe to sync updates

 For details, see {doc}`transfer`.

-One can also create full "clones" of databases by running `lamin io export` or `lamin io snapshot`, which is particularly useful to expose metadata serverless in an SQLite instance.
+One can also create full "clones" of databases by running `lamin io export` or `lamin io snapshot`, which is particularly useful to expose metadata in a serverless manner via an SQLite instance.

 The distributed architecture allows organizations to build a global, interconnected data ecosystem without requiring centralized infrastructure.